- Culinary uses

 Rolled oats contain antioxidants that can lower blood pressure and counteract inflammation and itchy skin.13 Furthermore, introducing rolled oats into children’s diets at a young age is believed to reduce the risk of asthma.14

 Oats are actually gluten-free.
 However, commercially available common oats (Avena sativa) are usually contaminated with other gluten-containing grains such as wheat, barley, spelt, and/or rye.
 Conventional oat products are therefore unsuitable for people with celiac disease.
-Gluten-free oats have a gluten content of less than 20 parts per million and are identifiable by the gluten-free symbol: the Crossed Grain.15 Various studies show that people with celiac disease can cope well with small amounts of oats.
+Gluten-free oats have a gluten content of fewer than 20 parts per million and are identifiable by the gluten-free symbol: the Crossed Grain.15 Various studies show that people with celiac disease can cope well with small amounts of oats.
 Many people with allergies to gluten and celiac disease are affected by gliadin but not by other types of gluten (e.g., avenaline in oats).
-If you are affected by celiac disease, it is essential that you buy oats that are labelled gluten-free.9 Some people cannot tolerate gluten-free oats either: it is important to test this with a doctor.
+If you are affected by celiac disease, it is essential that you buy oats that are labeled gluten-free.9 Some people cannot tolerate gluten-free oats either: it is important to test this with a doctor.

 Oatmeal is a proven household remedy for gastrointestinal problems.
 In case of constipation, eat rolled oats or oat bran with a sufficient amount of liquid to help ease constipation.
 Older people, in particular, swear by porridge as an easily digestible form of oats.